 (UK: Artefact)

-Artifacts are typically categorized by their cause, with common examples including beam hardening, metal artifacts, and ring artifacts.
+Artifacts are typically categorized by their cause.
+Common examples include beam hardening, metal artifacts, and ring artifacts.

 - What are X-rays?
 (Basic Knowledge)